pingcap/docs/dev/how-to/get-started/tidb-binlog.md

 >
 > The instructions to deploy TiDB in this tutorial should **not** be used to deploy TiDB in a production or development setting.

 This tutorial assumes you're using a modern Linux distribution on x86-64.
 A minimal CentOS 7 installation running in VMware is used in this tutorial for the examples.
-It's recommended that you start from a clean install, so that you aren't impacted by quirks of your existing environment. virtualization, you can easily start a CentOS 7 VM using your cloud service.
+It's recommended that you start from a clean install, so that you aren't impacted by quirks of your existing environment.
+If you don't want to use local virtualization, you can easily start a CentOS 7 VM using your cloud service.

 ## TiDB-Binlog Overview